Language Translation

 Indiana Education Scholarship Account Program

-The Indiana Education Scholarship Account (ESA) Program will provide students with disabilities throughout the state of Indiana access to the educational environment that best meets their learning needs.
-Parents of eligible students, or emancipated eligible students, will have the opportunity to spend dedicated scholarship money on approved educational programs, therapies, services, tuition and fees, and other expenses related to the student’s education.
+Indiana Education Scholarship Account (INESA) will provide students with disabilities and their siblings throughout the state of Indiana access to the educational environment that best meets their learning needs.
+Parents of eligible students, or emancipated eligible students, have the opportunity to spend dedicated scholarship money on approved educational programs, therapies, services, tuition and fees, and other expenses related to the student’s education.

 • About